David Hume: Later life

+Paris and Rousseau

-From 1763 to 1765, Hume was invited to attend Lord Hertford in Paris, where he became secretary to the British embassy.
-Hume was well received in Paris, and while there he met with Isaac de Pinto.
+From 1763 to 1765 Hume was invited to attend Lord Hertford in Paris, where he became secretary to the British embassy in France.
+Hume was well received among Parisian society, and while there he met Isaac de Pinto.
+In 1765 Hume served as a chargé d'affaires in Paris, writing "despatches to the British Secretary of State".
+He wrote of his Paris life, "I really wish often for the plain roughness of The Poker Club of Edinburgh... to correct and qualify so much lusciousness."

-In 1765, Hume served as British Chargé d'affaires, writing "despatches to the British Secretary of State".
-He wrote of his Paris life, "I really wish often for the plain roughness of The Poker Club of Edinburgh…to correct and qualify so much lusciousness."
-In 1766, upon returning to Britain, Hume encouraged his patron Lord Hertford to invest in a number of slave plantations, acquired by George Colebrooke and others in the Windward Islands.
-In June 1766 Hume facilitated the purchase of the slave plantation by writing to Victor-Thérèse Charpentier, marquis d'Ennery, the French governor of Martinique, on behalf of his friend, John Stewart, a wine merchant whom he had lent £400 earlier in the same year.
-According to Dr. Felix Waldmann, a former Hume Fellow at the University of Edinburgh, Hume's "puckish scepticism about the existence of religious miracles played a significant part in defining the critical outlook which underpins the practice of modern science.
-But his views served to reinforce the institution of racialised slavery in the later 18th century."

-In 1766, Hume left Paris to accompany Jean-Jacques Rousseau to England.
-Once there, he and Rousseau fell out, leaving Hume sufficiently worried about the damage to his reputation from the quarrel with Rousseau.
-So much so, that Hume would author an account of the dispute, titling it "A concise and genuine account of the dispute between Mr. Hume and Mr. Rousseau".
+In January 1766 Hume left Paris to accompany Jean-Jacques Rousseau to England.
+Once there, he and Rousseau fell out, leaving Hume sufficiently worried about the damage to his reputation from the quarrel with Rousseau that he would author an account of the dispute, titling it "A concise and genuine account of the dispute between Mr. Hume and Mr. Rousseau".

+Slavery

+In 2014, the University of Cambridge academic Felix Waldmann published a previously unknown letter from Hume to his patron Francis Seymour-Conway, Lord Hertford of 20 March 1766, in which Hume communicated a proposal to Hertford from George Colebrooke, Sir James Cockburn and John Stewart to acquire a half-share of slave plantations in Grenada, an island ceded to Britain after the Treaty of Paris (1763) with the other Windward Islands.